dynamite-ready/movie-parser/README.md

 - evaluate-images.exe
 - process-video.exe

-Instructions for building and running programs above, can be found in the repo, but you will also need the following files to make the NSFW Movie Parser work
+Instructions for building and running the programs above can be found in the repo, but you will also need the following files to make the NSFW Movie Parser work

 - `mkvmerge.exe` (found here - https://www.videohelp.com/software/MKVToolNix)